APSSDC-Data-Analysis/KLU-DataAnalysis/README.md

       1. functions
 1. Introduction to Data Analysis
 1. Introduction to Numpy
-1.Installation to numpy
+2. Installation to numpy
-1.Creating an array
+3. creating an array

       1. 1D-array
       2. 2D-array
       3. 3D-array
-4. Indexing and Accessing the elements
+6. Indexing and Accessing the elements
-5. Ravel and flatten
+7. Ravel and flatten
-6. Statistical methods
+8. Statistical methods